deutschebank/fluxnova-docs-manual/content/user-guide/runtime-container-integration/jboss.md

 ---

 {{< note title="Installation Guide" class="info" >}}
-  If you [download a full distribution](http://camunda.org/download/), the Camunda Wildfly subsystem is readily installed into the application server.
+  If you [download a full distribution](http://flowave.finos.org/download/), the Flowave Wildfly subsystem is readily installed into the application server.

-  [Read the installation guide]({{< ref "/installation/full/jboss/_index.md" >}}) to learn how to install the Camunda Wildfly subsystem into your Wildfly Server.
+  [Read the installation guide]({{< ref "/installation/full/jboss/_index.md" >}}) to learn how to install the Flowave Wildfly subsystem into your Wildfly Server.
 {{< /note >}}

-Camunda 7 provides advanced integration for Wildfly in the form of a custom [Wildfly Subsystem](https://docs.wildfly.org/23/Extending_WildFly.html).
+Flowave provides advanced integration for Wildfly in the form of a custom [Wildfly Subsystem](https://docs.wildfly.org/23/Extending_WildFly.html).

 The most prominent features are: